Salman Rushdie: Religious background

-Rushdie came from a liberal Muslim family, but he is now an atheist.
+Rushdie came from a liberal Muslim family, but he is an atheist.
 In a 2006 interview with PBS, Rushdie called himself a "hardline atheist".

 In 1989, in an interview following the fatwa, Rushdie said that he was in a sense a lapsed Muslim, though "shaped by Muslim culture more than any other," and a student of Islam.
 In another interview the same year, he said, "My point of view is that of a secular human being.
 I do not believe in supernatural entities, whether Christian, Jewish, Muslim or Hindu."

-In 1990, in the "hope that it would reduce the threat of Muslims acting on the fatwa to kill him", he issued a statement claiming he had renewed his Muslim faith, had repudiated the attacks on Islam made by characters in his novel, and was committed to working for better understanding of the religion across the world.
-Rushdie later said that he was only "pretending".
+In December 1990, Rushdie issued a statement reaffirming his Muslim faith, distancing himself from statements made by characters in Satanic Verses that cast aspersion on Islam or Prophet Mohammad, and opposing the release of the paperback edition of the novel.
+Later, in 1992, he cited the release of the statement as perhaps his lowest point, regretting its language, which he said he had not written.

 Rushdie advocates the application of higher criticism, pioneered during the late 19th century.
 In a guest opinion piece printed in The Washington Post and The Times in mid-August 2005, Rushdie called for a reform in Islam.

 Rushdie is a critic of moral and cultural relativism.
-He favours calling things by their true names and constantly argues about what is wrong and what is right.
 In an interview with Point of Inquiry in 2006, he described his view as follows:

 Rushdie is an advocate of religious satire.
 He condemned the Charlie Hebdo shooting and defended comedic criticism of religions in a comment originally posted on English PEN where he called religions a medieval form of unreason.
 Rushdie called the attack a consequence of "religious totalitarianism", which according to him had caused "a deadly mutation in the heart of Islam".
 He said:

-When asked about reading and writing as a human right, Rushdie states, "the larger stories, the grand narratives that we live in, which are things like nation, and family, and clan, and so on.
+When asked about reading and writing as a human right, Rushdie states: "...there are the larger stories, the grand narratives that we live in, which are things like nation, and family, and clan, and so on.
 Those stories are considered to be treated reverentially.
 They need to be part of the way in which we conduct the discourse of our lives and to prevent people from doing something very damaging to human nature."
 Though Rushdie believes the freedoms of literature to be universal, the bulk of his fictions portrays the struggles of the marginally underrepresented.
 This can be seen in his portrayal of the role of women in his novel Shame.
 In this novel, Rushdie, "suggests that it is women who suffer most from the injustices of the Pakistani social order."
 His support of feminism can also be seen in a 2015 interview with New York magazine's The Cut.